mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

-{\textbf{Embedding-based Retrieval.}} For large-scale knowledge bases containing millions of passages, direct graph retrieval is inefficient, as each passage may include hundreds of nodes and edges, greatly expanding the search space.
-Thus, we first perform coarse-grained recall using vector search to identify candidates.
-Given a query $(I_q, q)$ and a set of multimodal articles $\{(T_i, I_i)\}_{i=1}^{N}$, a similarity matrix $\mathbf{S}$ can be obtained:
+For a large-scale knowledge base containing millions of passages, direct graph retrieval is inefficient, as each passage may include hundreds of nodes and edges, greatly expanding the search space.
+Thus, we first perform coarse-grained recall using vector search to identify candidate documents, as illustrated in the bottom part of Figure~\ref{fig:framework}.
+Given a query $(I_q, q)$ and a set of multimodal documents $\{(T_i, I_i)\}_{i=1}^{N}$, a similarity set $S$ can be obtained:

-where $\langle \cdot \rangle$ denotes the cosine similarity; $\mathcal{E}_q$ and $\mathcal{E}_e$ are multimodal encoders designed for query and evidence, respectively, as shown in Figure~\ref{fig:retriever}.
-Based on matrix $\mathbf{S}$, the top $K_d$ highest-scoring documents are collected.
+where $\langle \cdot \rangle$ denotes the cosine similarity. $\mathcal{E}_q$ and $\mathcal{E}_e$ denote the query and evidence encoders of the proposed QM-Retriever, which is designed to identify the most relevant multimodal evidence for a given image–question pair.
+A detailed description of the QM-Retriever is provided in Section~\ref{sec:qm_retriever}.
+Based on the similarity set $S$, the top $K_d$ highest-scoring documents are collected.

-{\textbf{Graph-based Retrieval.}} Previous methods retrieve text chunks directly from candidate documents~\cite{yan2024echosight}, which often introduces contextual noise and impairs reasoning performance.
-In contrast, our approach performs graph-based retrieval to identify query-relevant entities and relationships.
-These entities and relationships serve as distilled knowledge representations, significantly reducing noise and enabling more accurate retrieval.